sarasrking/Network-Know-How/Episode 2.md

 Click here to learn more: [https://www.aarnet.edu.au/network-and-services/advanced-network-services](https://www.aarnet.edu.au/network-and-services/advanced-network-services)

-**Remember**
+#### **Remember!**

-Headroom: By capping utilization at less than link capacity, the AARnet network leaves room for latency sensitive traffic in order to avoid buffering and the associated large delays.
+**Headroom**: By capping utilization at less than link capacity, the AARNet network leaves room for latency sensitive traffic in order to avoid buffering and the associated large delays.

 ## FILE TRANSFER TIME CALCULATION